gilnam74/vex-sneppet/Codex.md

 Multiply Vectors:
 A) By scalar (float, int): multiply each component by scalar --> multiply the length
 B) By vector:
-  B1) Scalar (DOT): Projection one vector onto another B2) Vector (CROSS): Find 3rt vector, perpendicular to the source vectors
+  B1) Scalar (DOT): Projection one vector onto another. result = scalar B2) Vector (CROSS): Find 3rt vector, perpendicular to the source vectors